mcgrew/dwrandomizer/README.md

     -r, --no-remake       Do not set enemy HP, XP/Gold drops and MP use up to that of the remake.
 This will make grind times much longer.
-    -c, ---no-chests      Do not randomize chest contents.
+    -c, --no-chests      Do not randomize chest contents.
     -d, --defaults        Run the randomizer with the default options.
     -f, --force           Skip checksums and force randomization.
 This may produce an invalid ROM if the incorrect file is used.